How to Migrate a Custom Domain Between Global Accounts

 Here’s an example of the desirable state of the new custom domain setup in the new global account:

-- Subaccount name: ef567g8h9 (part of the same global account in the Europe (Rot) region)
+- Subaccount name: ef567g8h9 (part of global account B in the Europe (Rot) region)

 - SSL host name: aftermigration